 All can be replaced cheaply and simply.
 You don’t need specialist tools and a reasonably competent person with ‘DIY’ skills can do it.
 The leading oar makers even provide detailed step-by-step manuals and demonstration videos.

-With a new sleeve and collar, an old oar will lock on and then square or feather like a new.
+With a new sleeve and collar, an old oar will lock on and then square or feather like a new one.

 The oar makers themselves are often surprised by how few people actually do renovation work to their oars.